 Studies done regarding the relationship between academic achievement and working show that working part-time, especially on campus, results in students more invested in their education, better able to prioritize, and use campus resources for success.
 The Gonzaga Financial Aid Office supports these findings and encourages students to pursue part-time employment opportunities. https://www.gonzaga.edu/admission/tuition-scholarships-aid/student-employment/student-employment-opportunities

 Federal Work Study Program

 This financial aid program, funded by the federal government and the University, provides a variety of on campus employment opportunities for students.
 Jobs range from assisting with research to general office work to community action projects.
-Students work between 10-12 hours per week during the semester.
+Students work an average of 10-12 hours per week during the semester.
 Eligibility for FWS is based on financial need as determined by the FAFSA.

 State Work Study Program

 This financial aid program is funded by the State of Washington and private employers.
 It allows Washington State residents to work with Spokane area employers during the academic year and summer sessions.
-These opportunities provide an excellent way for students to gain experience in their fields of study while earning a good salary.
-The program provides jobs in accounting, the arts, business, education, engineering, computer programming and processing, law, marketing, and other fields.
+These opportunities provide an excellent way for students to gain valuable experience in their fields of study, network, and earn money to help pay for college.
 Eligibility for SWS is based on financial need as determined by the FAFSA.